MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

 ---
-title: Enterprise-scale network topology and connectivity for AKS
+title: Network topology and connectivity for AKS
-description: Learn how this enterprise-scale scenario can improve the network topology and connectivity of the Azure Kubernetes Service (AKS).
+description: Learn how to improve the network topology and connectivity of the Azure Kubernetes Service (AKS).
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 03/01/2021